rohits-dev/ccloud-hybrid-monitoring-governance/README.md

 Run `./setup.sh` which would create a secret key and apply to kubernetes.

+## Commit the changed files

+Commit all files which are changed by `setup.sh`, these would include encrypted secrets.

-# Configure flux to run with Git repo
+## Configure flux to run with Git repo

 Please update the repository name